Virtual-Finance-Vifi/vifi-capstone/UHI_Submission.md

 ViFi is revolutionizing access to FX liquidity for institutional and retail users in Africa and LATAM, addressing the $540B annual market for stablecoins in these regions.
 By integrating **local stablecoins** with **deep DeFi liquidity**, ViFi ensures users access the **best FX rates at any volume**

-For the programme, we undertook a complete redesign of our protocol and including integration of **Uniswap Hooks**, **EigenLayer** via Reclaim Protocol.
+For the programme, we undertook a complete redesign of our protocol including integration of **Uniswap Hooks** and **EigenLayer** via Reclaim Protocol.
 Our protocol dynamically balances FX rates, ensuring price discovery is transparent, decentralized, and highly efficient for frontier markets.
-The protocol uses the Central Bank rate via the Oracle or AVS as a starting rate and then reprices the FX rate in a free market with our dual token model.
+The protocol uses the Central Bank rate via an Oracle or EigenLayer AVS as a starting rate and then reprices the FX rate in a free market with our dual token model.
 By pairing the local stablecoin with a speculative token that functions as a call option on USD, we create a buffer against volatilitty and open up FX arbitrage opportunities.

 ---